 Increasing the allocated storage size and changing the IOPs values are online operations that don't include downtime.
 Because these storage updates to both the primary and standby DB instance occur at the same time, Multi-AZ doesn't offer additional availability during storage updates.
 For more information about storage modifications and potential downtime, see Settings for DB instances.

-There's also no downtime when you change the storage type of a Multi-AZ DB instance from General Purpose (SSD) to Provisioned IOPS (SSD), or vice versa.
+There's also no downtime when you change the storage type of a Multi-AZ DB instance between General Purpose (SSD) and Provisioned IOPS (SSD).
 However, there is downtime in the following scenarios:

-- From General Purpose (SSD) to Magnetic, or vice versa.
+- From General Purpose (SSD) to Magnetic, or from Magnetic to General Purpose (SSD).

-- From Provisioned IOPS (SSD) to Magnetic, or vice versa.
+- From Provisioned IOPS (SSD) to Magnetic, or from Magnetic to Provisioned IOPS (SSD).

 - From General Purpose (SSD) to Provisioned IOPS (SSD), but only if the DB instance is Single-AZ and you're using a custom parameter group.